MorrisMA/M65C02A/README.md

     move instruction is NOT interruptable.
 The source and destination pointers may be independently configured to increment, decrement, or hold.
-These features allow the M65C02A move instruction to support a wide range of data transfer tasks.
+These features allow the M65C02A move instruction to support a wide range of data transfer tasks;

-    (19)    M65C02A core implements a zero page pre-indexed by X accumulator- memory exchange instruction.
+    (20)    M65C02A core implements a zero page pre-indexed by X accumulator- memory exchange instruction.
 The M65C02A prefix instructions may be used as needed to add indirection to the addressing mode, override the operand width, and the source and destination accumulator/register.
-With the appropriate prefix instruction, the exchange can be performed in a stack-relative manner.
+With the appropriate prefix instruction, the exchange can be performed in a stack-relative manner;

-    (20)    M65C02A core supports position-independent code.
+    (21    M65C02A core supports position-independent code.
 It provides an unconditional PC-relative jump instruction (JRL rel16) using the IND BRA rel16 instruction sequence.
 It provides a PC-relative subroutine call (BSR rel16) instruction using the IND PHR rel16 instruction sequence.
-Further, all conditional branch instructions can be converted into standard and multi-flag conditional jump instructions by the application of the IND or ISZ prefix instructions, respectively.
+Further, all conditional branch instructions can be converted into standard and multi-flag conditional jump instructions by the application of the IND or ISZ prefix instructions, respectively;

-    (20)    M65C02A core provides support for implementing application-specific co-processors.
+    (22)    M65C02A core provides support for implementing application-specific co-processors.
 Direct support for application-specific co-processors allows an implementation based on the M65C02A core to be easily extended in a domain- specific manner.